Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: Preliminaries

 A Riesz space is said to have the \emph{countable sup property} if whenever an arbitrary subset $A$ has a supremum, then there exists an at most countable subset $C\subseteq A$ such that $\sup(C)=\sup(A)$.
-We note that if $(X, \Sigma, \mu)$ is a $\sigma$-finite measurable space, then $L_1(X, \Sigma, \mu)$ has the countable sup property \cite[see comment after Lemma 2.6.1]{meyer-nieberg1991}.
+We note that we have the following, see \cite[comment after Lemma 2.6.1]{meyer-nieberg1991}.